 - The ExxonMobil OpenGroup Automation Initiative covers the entire control loop except for the Level 1 field devices.
 The Initiative assumes valid sensor input and valid actuator/drive response.

-- Siga is addressing the validity (and possibly authentication) of Level 1 devices by examining the electrical signal characteristics over time.
+- There are two companies that I am aware of, Siga and Mission Secure, Inc., addressing the validity (and implicitly authentication) of Level 1 devices by examining the electrical signal characteristics over time.
 The approach of validating Level 1 devices by examining electrical signals addresses sensor anomalies whether malicious or unintentional.
 This approach is similar to noise analysis that has been used for years in root cause analyses.
 Additionally, by inspecting electrical signals rather than packets, cyber threats to the Level 1 situational awareness are eliminated.
 Siga’s system is currently installed in a major water utility and will soon be installed in a building control application as well as in some combustion turbine controls.
+Mission Secure has their system installed in a large energy company's facility.
 Siga has a video showing the system being used to identify malicious and unintentional sensor issues.
 In the video, the malicious case was changing setpoints and the unintentional case was inadvertently opening a valve.
 As mentioned above, either case could be malicious or unintentional as forensics most likely cannot tell the difference but the impact is the same.

 Failure or compromise of Level 1 devices can, and have, resulted in major catastrophic failures.
 Consequently, there needs to be more focus on securing and having situational awareness of Level 1 devices.
 Securing Level 1 devices requires an understanding of the devices and processes.
 A better understanding of Level 1 devices can help secure the IOT cloud as well as make facilities more reliable, safer, and secure.